pjsikora/angular2starter/README.md

 * Run `npm run tsc` to start the TypeScript compiler and watch for changes
 * Run `npm run server` (in a separate terminal window) to start the server and launch the app

+## Running preview
+* Run `npm run tsc-preview` to start the TypeScript compiler and watch for changes
+* Run `npm run server-preview` (in a separate terminal window) to start the server and launch the app

 ## Running production
 * Run `npm run tsc-build` to start the TypeScript compiler and watch for changes
 * Run `npm run server-build` (in a separate terminal window) to start the server and launch the app